 - For lunch — a large salad with sliced chicken and avocado; some quiche with soup and a salad; a salmon or turkey burger; homemade brown rice bowl with veggies and beans.

 - For dinner — a palm-sized serving of steak with veggies, and possibly some rice or quinoa; a piece of fish with salad, veggies and half a sweet potato; a burrito, tacos or empanadas made with chorizo and veggies; balsamic chicken with tomato and mozzarella; brown rice, broccoli and chicken stir-fry.

 Depending on how many carbohydrates you continue to consume once cutting out sugar, you may notice some side effects when changing your diet.
 Usually these will go away within one to three weeks as your body gets used to eating less processed foods and consuming more healthy fats and fiber.
 You may want to transition into a lower-carb, sugar-free diet gradually in order to help your digestive system and appetite adjust.
 While altering your diet, it isn’t unusual to temporarily experience some of the following side effects:

 - Digestive issues like bloating or gassiness

 Final Thoughts on a Sugar-Free Diet

-- A sugar-free diet is a diet that excludes added sugars and most processed foods.
+- A sugar-free diet (or no-sugar diet) is a diet that excludes added sugars and most processed foods.
 This type of diet is similar to a low-glycemic index diet and low-carb diet in that it helps reduce your body’s reliance on glucose (sugar) for energy.